PawnCoin/WeParlayio/YAHOO_OAUTH_SETUP_GUIDE.md

 - **Client ID** (not "YthhJ5AU" - that's invalid)
 - **Client Secret**

+#### Where to Find Your Client Secret:
+1. In Yahoo Developer Console, go to your app
+2. Look for the "App Information" or "Credentials" section
+3. You'll see:
+   - **Client ID**: Long string starting with "dj0y..."
+   - **Client Secret**: Another long string (often shorter than Client ID)
+4. If you can't see the secret, click "Show" or "Reveal" button next to it
+5. Sometimes it's under "App Details" > "Security" section

+#### Common Locations in Yahoo Developer Console:
+- Main app dashboard
+- "API Keys" tab
+- "Security" or "Credentials" section
+- "App Information" panel

 ### 4. Update Replit Secrets
 In your Replit project, update these secrets:
 ```